-Praying that you’ll fall down a manhole and the king of the sewer rats will make you his butler so you won’t have to do the thing you’re nervous about?
+Heart pounding?
+Forehead beading?
+Praying that you’ll fall down a manhole and the king of the sewer rats will make you his butler, if only you can avoid the thing you’re nervous about?

-Congratulations, you’re a fully fledged member of the species!
+You’re a fully fledged member of the species!

-Sending a submission email for the first time, meeting a retailer to talk about your work, ringing a shop to find out how your items are selling, exhibiting at your first trade show…
+Selling your product to shops involves doing a lot of things you probably haven’t done before.
+Sending pitch emails, meeting a retailer to talk about your work, ringing a shop to find out how your items are selling, exhibiting at your first trade show…

-Hey, is that high-pitched whining noise your heart rate?
+Is that high-pitched noise your heart rate?

 It’s okay.
 I know exactly what you’re going through.

-Let’s talk about what actually happens when you’re nervous, then I’ll let you in on a weird but effective insider technique that we actors use.
+Let’s talk about what’s actually happening when you’re nervous.
+Then I’ll let you in on a weird but effective insider technique that we actors use.

+When you’re nervous your body is on high alert.
 Your heart beats faster, your blood pressure rises and your system is flooded with the fight-or-flight hormones adrenaline and cortisol.